 Any commands written during the chip erase operation are ignored.
 However, note that a hardware reset immediately terminates the erase operation.
 If that occurs, the chip erase command sequence should be reinitiated once that bank has returned to reading array data, to ensure data integrity.
+Note that the SecSi Sector, autoselect, and CFI functions are unavailable when an erase operation in is progress.

 Figure 5 illustrates the algorithm for the erase operation.
-Refer to the Erase and Program Operations tables in the AC Characteristics section for parameters, and Figure 21 section for timing diagrams.
+Refer to the Erase and Program Operations tables in the AC Characteristics section for parameters, and Figure 19 section for timing diagrams.